 What does it mean to be healed?
 It can be as simple as feeling "unstuck."
 Finding relief from chronic or mysterious symptoms.
 Feeling a regained or new sense of direction.
 Saying goodbye to self-sabotage, or saying "Finally, I feel good! "

 Many people seek healing because they have something that is troubling them, challenging them, preventing them from being fully present in life.
 For others, they are seeking relief from post-traumatic stress disorders (PTSD), spiritual ailments, or chronic physical or emotional pain.

 While Western medical care has made amazing advances in healing physical trauma to one's body, it can be blind to the relationship between emotion and physical illness.
 Too often its practitioners don't see the "whole person" and miss the mental, emotional and spiritual traumas and stresses that can be the root of internal disease.

-The gods have shown me how to listen and see the person in this world as well as the unseen world: how their life and challenges are unfolding from the totality of all their experiences.
+My teachers, elders, and gods have also shown me how to see my client's lives in the unseen world: how their current feelings, behaviors and challenges are unfolding from the totality of all their experiences.